Helicopter parenting: the signs, risks and alternatives

-3. Preach and talk to your child’s teachers after class or PE, telling them what they should be doing.
+- Preach to your child’s teachers after class, telling them what they should be doing.

-4. Keep your child within your sight at all times when possible (e.g. driving your high-school-aged child to meet their date, even if it’s close by).
+- Keep your child within your sight at all times when possible (e.g. driving your teenager to meet their date, even if it’s close by).

 Why Helicopter Parenting Doesn’t Work

-Helicopter parents overly shield their children from a huge range of issues, going so far as solving the child’s problems and making decisions for them even if they are old enough to do these things for themselves.
+Helicopter parents overly shield their children from a huge range of issues.
+They may go so far as solving the child’s problems and making decisions for them even if they are old enough to do these things for themselves.

 While such parents have the best intentions at heart, the reality is they could be harming their child’s development.

-Parental behaviour such as this result is a generation of helpless children, who are at a loss when tasked with making a decision.
+Parental behaviour such as this results in a generation of helpless children who are at a loss when tasked with making a decision.
 Without the confidence to self-motivate, children of helicopter parents find it harder to be independent at any stage in their life.

 Here is how helicopter parenting does not help your child.

-- Helicopter parents want to find easy ways to avoid their children from getting stressed, such as by doing their assignments or chores.
-However, some frustration can be good as it helps your child improve his problem-solving skills; whereas chores can teach your childr how to be responsible.
+- Helicopter parents want to find easy ways to prevent their children from getting stressed, such as by doing their assignments or chores.
+However, some frustration can be good as it helps your child improve his problem-solving skills.
+Meanwhile chores can teach your child how to be responsible.